- Updated 9/13/2019 and may contain affiliate links

 Mrs. Cochran and the board of directors fought Mr. Bilargi publicly, but behind the scenes was implementing almost all of his recommendations.
 New store openings were slowed down, capital returns to the shareholders increased, carryout and licencing agreements were reached, and the company became more transparent in its reporting of retail and restaurant sales.
 The company slowed its growth down and focused on existing operations.
 The results have been outstanding!

 In 2011, Earnings Per Share were $3.81 and in 2017, EPS was $8.37 per share.
 The stock price moved from $40 per share to $164 per share as of this writing, which triples the S&P 500 return over the same period.
 Additionally, the company is returning almost 100% of its annual earnings in dividends, between a quarterly dividend and a special dividend that has been paid annually for each of the last three years.
 In 2017, the company paid $8.25 in total dividends.
 Mr. Bilargi never obtained a board seat, but his initial $40/share investment is now returning over 20% per year in just its dividend payment six years later.
-I was a 2012 and 2013 investor in the company and while I sold some shares with my home purchase and diversification, I thank both Mr. Bilargi and Ms. Cochran for their efforts in turning around this company and scoring one of my best investment gains ever!
+I was a 2012 and 2013 investor in the company and while I sold some shares with my home purchase and diversification, I thank both Mr. Bilargi and Ms. Cochran for their efforts in turning around this company and scoring one of my best investment wins!

 Example 2: Darden Restaurants